-Two-burners have dominated the camping stove market for years and why not?
-It’s convenient to cook bacon and eggs side by side, or maybe crisp/fry chickpea hash while boiling water for your morning java.
-Single-burner stoves remain a great choice, though, when need to save space and don’t have an elaborate meal plan.
+Two-burners have dominated the camping stove market for years—and why not?
+It’s convenient to cook bacon and eggs side by side, or crisp chickpea hash while boiling water for your morning java.
+Of course, single-burner stoves remain a great choice when we need to save space in our car and don’t have an elaborate meal plan.

 Fuel Propane canister